Image quality

 - More accurate population or plant counting

-20 MP camera
+20 MP sensor

 Orthomosaic with major defects in the region of interest.